* Blaine Thomas, 23, is recovering from a gun shot wound suffered last Friday in Durham

 "He has maintained his sense of humor through all of his unbelievably," Bob Thomas said.
 "He's an amazing dude."

-Police in Durhaminformed State Troopers in Tallahassee of Thomas' life-threatening injury, then the officers had to make the few miles of trip to the Thomas household in the dead of night to inform the young man's parents of what took place.
+Police in Durham informed State Troopers in Tallahassee of Thomas' life-threatening injury, then the officers made the trip to the Thomas household -- just a few miles down the road -- in the dead of night to inform the young man's parents of what took place.

 Bob Thomas, the longtime Florida State University track and field and cross country sports information director, first heard his dogs barking at 1:40 a.m.